By Dr. TRACY MOUNTFORD, MBBS MBCAM

 Fat Reduction at The Cosmetic Skin Clinic

 The Cosmetic Skin Clinic is a multi-award-winning aesthetics practice with years of experience in fat removal procedures.
 As a specialist in non-surgical treatments like CoolSculpting, we help patients to reduce excess fat with clinically proven results.
-We have been named as the number 1 CoolSculpting practice in the UK and Western Europe for 6 years in a row and have a 5-Star Trustpilot rating.
+We have been named as the number 1 CoolSculpting practice in the UK for 6 years in a row and have a 5-Star Trustpilot rating.
 We also give honest and trustworthy advice.
 So if you are not suitable for CoolSculpting, we will let you know.
 Our expert clinicians can then refer you to liposuction specialist if needed.

 Simply fill out our online enquiry form to arrange your personalised fat reduction consultation.
 Alternatively, you can contact our London and Buckinghamshire clinics directly on the following phone numbers: London 0203 319 3637 Buckinghamshire 01753 646 660.